Is Mexico Real Estate a Good Investment in 2026? Guide 2026

 | Mexico City | Urban rental, not beach |

-Bear case: when Mexico property is a bad investment
+What should buyers verify on bear case: when mexico property is a bad investmen?

 Mexico property fails under specific, predictable conditions: buying in Region 15 Tulum tower glut (net under 2.5%, flat resale), purchasing ejido land (total capital loss risk), skipping HOA verification (STR ban discovered post-close), relying on guaranteed yield promises (unenforceable), or closing without CFDI documentation (ISR shock at sale).
 These are preventable failures, not market-level risks.